asavinov/prosto/README.md

   * `merge` - new columns values are copied from a linked column in another table
   * `roll` - new column values are computed from the subset of rows in the same table
   * `aggregate` - new column values are computed from a subset of row in another table
+  * `discretize` - new column values are a finite number of groups like numeric intervals

 * Table operations